-We are a group based in the Chemistry Department and also the Cambridge Research Institute (CRI) at the University of Cambridge.
-Research in our group is largely hypothesis driven and employs the principles of chemistry and the molecular sciences to address questions of importance in biology and molecular medicine.
+We are based in laboratories in the Chemistry Department and also the Cancer Research UK Cambridge Institute (CI) at the University of Cambridge.
+Our research is largely hypothesis driven and employs the principles of chemistry and the molecular sciences to address questions of importance in life sciences and molecular medicine.
 Our approach naturally leads to the creation of new scientific methods and inventions.

 Find out more about how the research group is working to unlock the mysteries of four-stranded DNA structures in The Gene Genie podcast.